frequently asked questions

 Yes, during any hunt you may hunt as many species as you feel able and that are legally open for harvest.
 Our area has such a vast habitat that you are able to see 5-6 different species within just a few miles.
-Licenses for species are pre-arranged, trophy fees are payable on the first day of hunt and are reimbursed if unsuccessful.
+Licenses for species are pre-arranged, trophy fees are payable on the first day of the hunt and are reimbursed if unsuccessful.

 - Can I choose what method of hunting I prefer – backpack, horseback, or other?

 Yes, your interest is our top priority.
 The Fly-In Backpack hunt is probably the toughest we offer, but the size of trophy harvested usually makes all your hard work worth it.
 Horseback hunts are our biggest seller as the horses can get you fairly close to that trophy so there is minimal hiking required.
-4×4 vehicle hunts are also available and are generally used on the spring hunts and on the last few hunts, as weather does not permit us to be flying.
+4×4 vehicle hunts are also available and are generally used on the spring hunts and on the last few hunts, as the weather does not permit us to be flying.
 Your guide will suggest whatever mode of transportation will give you the highest chances of success.

 - What are the physical requirements for your hunts?